kvarak/dnd/docs/_Rules/4-rules-spells.md

 <p style="text-align:center"><img src='https://static.fandomspot.com/images/09/9084/00-featured-wizard-darkness-casting-spell-digitalpainting-000fesbra000.jpg' style='width:50%;padding:20px' /></p>

 <div class="columnsthree">

--   ### <a class="internal-link" name="internal-IdentifyingSpells">Identifying Spells</a>
-    To identify a spell, a character can use a ***reaction*** to identify it as it’s being cast or  an action to identify it by its effect after it is cast.

-    This is an Intelligence (Arcana) check against a DC equal to 15 + the spell’s level.
-If the spell is cast as a class spell and the character is a member of that class, the check is made with advantage.
-For example, if the spellcaster casts a spell as a cleric, another cleric has advantage on the check to identify the spell.

-    This Intelligence check represents the fact that identifying a spell requires a quick mind and familiarity with the theory and practice of casting.
-This is true even for a character whose spellcasting ability is Wisdom or Charisma.
-Being able to cast spells doesn’t by itself make you adept at deducing exactly what others are doing when they cast their spells.

 -   ### <a class="internal-link" name="internal-PreparedSpells">Prepared Spells</a>
     If your class prepares spells, you can choose to not select all your daily spells.
 Instead you can cast a spell from your spellbook using that unprepared slot.
 Casting a spell this way takes a minute per spell level, requires your spellbook, and after casting, the slot is now prepared with the new spell.